pioneer-dsl-2018/what-is-a-DSL/README.md

 now you need to:
    1. Clone it to your own computer.
    1. Modify the code on your own computer so that it contains your solution.
-   1. Commit and push your local code back to your fork.
+   1. Commit and push your local code back to your GitHub fork.
    1. Submit a pull request from your fork on GitHub.

 You don't need to do a peer review on anyone else's code, but feel free to look